spayyavula/woodyclient/README.md

-# Rust Cloud IDE
+# rustyclint

-A powerful cloud-based IDE for Rust development with mobile app support, real-time collaboration, and AI-powered features.
+A powerful cloud-based linting and code analysis platform with real-time collaboration and AI-powered features.

 ## Features

-- 🦀 **Rust Development**: Full-featured Rust development environment
+- 🦀 **Code Analysis**: Advanced linting and code quality analysis
-- 📱 **Mobile Support**: Build for Android, iOS, Flutter, and React Native
+- 📱 **Multi-Language Support**: Support for Rust, Python, JavaScript, TypeScript, and more
 - 🤝 **Real-time Collaboration**: Work together with your team in real-time
 - 🤖 **AI/ML Integration**: Advanced AI and machine learning capabilities
 - 🛒 **Developer Marketplace**: Connect with expert developers worldwide